lordmulder/HashSet/README.md

   An invalid argument was given, e.g. `instance` was set to `NULL`.

 * `ENOENT`
-  The given value (key) could *not* be removed from the hash set, because *no* such value was present.
+  The given item could *not* be removed from the hash set, because *no* such item was present.

 * `EFAULT`
   Something else went wrong.
 This usually indicates an internal error and is *not* supposed to happen.